 I did one episode of a TV show called “Casualty,” which is set in the ER department of a hospital.
 It’s one of those rite-of-passage shows that everyone does at some point.
 And then I did six months in the West End in a play called “Journey’s End.”
 There are these plays that come along that people apprentice in.
 You come in and casts turn over.
 We were the fifth cast of “Journey’s End.”
 It was a great apprenticeship to do six months of a show with all different ages of actors.
 And then I did an Off-West End show and then I got started in television with a regular [role] on a TV show.
 I haven’t been back to the theater, mostly for monetary reasons, if I’m being honest.
 I want to make sure that I’m financially stable in my TV and film career, and I’d love to go back and do some theatre.

 What performance should every actor see and why?

-Theater in general—any theater—is valuable for people to go see, any live performance.
+Theatre in general—any theatre—is valuable for people to go see, any live performance.
 It’s important to see good stuff and bad stuff and understand what it is you like.

 What advice do you have for UK actors looking to come to the U.S.?